Macrometacorp/support-sample-apps/GET_hits_aggregation/GET_hits_aggregation.md

 ## Aggregate GET hits from an IP address

 **Category:** This is a sample app.
-For this particular case, stream workers are used for real-time data extractionn and manipulation.
+For this particular case, stream workers are used for real-time data extraction and manipulation.

 ## Summary:
 The following code defines a stream worker application that aggregates the number of GET requests per IP address per day and stores the results in a destination collection.